Stash-Ex/.github/profile/README.md

 Please have a look at the Github repositories for more information.
 Both the Stash protocol and extension have roadmaps full of features and enhancements supporting new use-cases.
 There are additional things that need to be built such as backends, dedicated UI, SDKs for game development (AR/VR), and premium features to support a diverse set of users such as content creators and brands.
 We are looking for anyone that is interested in the project and would like to contribute.

+Follow 👉[these instructions](https://github.com/Stash-Ex/stash-extension#installation)👈 to install the Stash Extension and start creating and discovering stashes today!

 Any and all feedback is greatly appreciated.
 Please start a discussion on the relevant project's discussion board, raise an issue, or post a PR and it will be looked at with utmost urgency.